lennartkerkvliet/statutes/rules-of-procedure.md

 Following the expulsion of an elected person it is the right of the General Assembly to immediately elect a replacement.
 The newly elected Bureau member or auditor will have a period of mandate that expires at the next General Assembly, where, would the mandate of the expelled Bureau member or auditor have originally not been elapsed yet, an election will be held for that position with a term that lasts until the end of the term of the expelled Bureau member or auditor.

 In case of a resignation of a Bureau member, the Bureau has the power to appoint a replacement in a non-voting capacity until the next General Assembly, provided there is no meeting of the General Assembly in the following 30 days.

-## Timing {#ga-elections-timing}

-Elections shall be held at the first General Assembly of the calendar year corresponding with the end of the Bureau members’ term.
-Notice of elections shall be given concurrently with notice of the GA.

-The incoming Bureau members shall be installed in their roles at the close of the GA.

-In elections where multiple rounds of voting are required, successive rounds shall be held immediately.

 # Agenda {#ga-agenda}
 The agenda of the statutory event may include proposals and reports.
 The agenda will be proposed to the membership four weeks before the General Assembly.